cliff-de-tech/alx_be_python/README.md

 ## 👨🏾‍💻 About This Repo
 Welcome to the lab!
 I am **Clifford Opoku-Sarkodie**, an aspiring Back-End Developer and Cybersecurity enthusiast.

 This repository serves as my **"Brag Doc"** and technical work log.
-Here, I document my journey through the ALX Software Engineering program, tracking the systems I build, the bugs I squash, and the architectural concepts I master.
+Here, I document my journey through the ALX Software Engineering program, tracking the systems I build, the bugs I squash, and the lessons I learn.

 ---